skhanal5/rag-refapp/README.md

 ### Postman
 In *~/postman~, there is a Postman collection containing all the working endpoints of this application that you can use once this app is running.
+If you take a look at *~/docs~, there are some sample documents you can use to get started.

 ### Testing
 Use `pytest` at the root directory to run all tests